eyeson-team/api/content/api-reference/index.md

 ## Register Webhooks

-Register webhook for any update events using one or multiple of the following resource types comma separated: user, document, recording, broadcast, room\_instance, team or presentation.
+Register webhooks for any updates using one or multiple of the following resource types comma separated: user, document, recording, broadcast, room\_instance, team or presentation.